Nat Glover: Mayoral candidate and later life

 In 2003, Nat Glover ran for Mayor of Jacksonville but was defeated by Republican candidate John Peyton, in the most expensive mayoral race in Jacksonville's history.
 An African-American had never served as mayor in Jacksonville, until Alvin Brown's election on May 19, 2011.
 Glover's campaign focused on education, economic development, and managing the city's growth.
 "Jacksonville is poised for greatness.
 I want to be the mayor that allows us to show the state how great we are," Nat Glover said.

 The campaign was briefly marred by racism; after Matt Carlucci, a white Republican candidate, endorsed Glover after being defeated in the open primary, his business was vandalized with racial slurs against Glover.
 Vandals also spray-painted racist graffiti on Glover's headquarters.

 After retiring from the Jacksonville Sheriff's Office Glover served on several boards, and was hired as a special adviser by University of North Florida President John Delaney, the former Mayor of Jacksonville.

 Glover and his wife Doris J. Bailey have two children, two grandsons and a granddaughter.
 He says that the people he most admires are Martin Luther King Jr. and the Wright brothers.
 Nat Glover once stated "I always felt like if I could make the children and the senior citizens safe, everyone in between would be OK."

-Edward Waters College
+Edward Waters University

 During his career, Glover maintained a relationship with his alma mater, where he is a member of Omega Psi Phi fraternity.
-In 2005, he served on Edward Waters College's presidential search committee, which was formed after a plagiarism scandal led to accreditation problems and the resignation of President Jenkins.
+In 2005, he served on Edward Waters University's presidential search committee, which was formed after a plagiarism scandal led to accreditation problems and the resignation of President Jenkins.
 That committee took two years to select Claudette Williams in 2007.

-Glover joined EWC's board of trustees in 2008, and when Williams resigned effective May 15, 2010, Glover was quickly approved as interim president.
+Glover joined EWU's board of trustees in 2008, and when Williams resigned effective May 15, 2010, Glover was quickly approved as interim president.
 In February 2011, the position was made permanent.
 In the summer of 2014, Glover was a finalist for the HBCU Digest male president of the year.
 In an interview with the Jacksonville Daily Record, Glover recounted his journey to become president of his alma mater.
 In September 2017, Glover announced that he would retire in May 2018.